 You can get a sheet of stickers with the numbers on them or you could paint them.
 If you want to paint on the numbers a stencil would come in handy to make them neat looking.

-See how many possibilities are out there?
+There are SO many possibilities are out there!
 Here’s a list of objects that would be ideal for turning into a wall clock: